aflin/rampart/docs/source/sql-set.rst

         disabled, which will allow more opportunity for the write locks to be granted.
 This is not normally suggested, as the work required to grant and release the locks would typically negate the benefit.
-Added in version 03.00

     analyze
         When enabled, which is the default, Texis will analyze the query for which fields are needed.
 This can allow for more efficient query processing in most cases.
-If you are executing a lot of different SQL statements that are not helped by the analysis you can disable this.
-Added in version 03.00
+If you are executing many different SQL statements that are not helped by the analysis you can disable this.

     skipahead
-        When enabled, which is the default, Texis will skipahead as efficiently as possible, typically used with the SKIP parameter in Vortex.
+        When enabled, which is the default, Texis will skipahead as efficiently as possible, typically used with the ``skip`` parameter in ``sql.exec()``.
 If disabled Texis will perform full processing on each skipped record, and discard the record.
-Added in version 03.00
+Note that this will have no effect on a ``delete`` statement (skipped rows are still deleted, but their values are not returned).

     likewithnots
         When enabled (default), ``LIKE``/``LIKEP``-type searches with
         NOT sets (negated terms) are optimized for speed.
-Added in version 4.02.1041535107 Jan 2 2003.

     shortcuts
         When enabled (default), a fully-indexed ``LIKE``/``LIKEIN``
         clause ``OR``\ ed with another fully-indexed ``LIKE``/``LIKEIN`` should not cause an unnecessary post-process for the ``LIKE``\ s (and entire query).
-Added in version 4.03.1061229000 20030818 as ``optimization18``; in version 7.06.1475000000 20160927, alias
-        ``shortcuts`` added.

     likehandled
         When enabled (default), a fully-indexed ``LIKE``/``LIKEIN``